WebexSamples/webex-api-emulator/test-cases/README.md

 Prerequisites:

-The test cases make calls to both the "real" Cisco Spark platform as well as to a running instance of the emulator.
-In order to call the Cisco Spark platform the tester must:
+The test cases make calls to both the "real" Webex API platform as well as to a running instance of the emulator.
+In order to call the Webex API platform the tester must:

-- [ ] Sign up for Cisco Spark (logged in with your web browser)
+- [ ] Sign up for Webex Teams (logged in with your web browser)
-- [ ] Know the spark authentication token, person ID, display name, nickname and email associated with your spark user account
+- [ ] Know the Webex teams authentication token, person ID, display name, nickname and email associated with your Webex user account
-- [ ] Know the person ID, display name, nickname and email associated with one other Spark user
+- [ ] Know the person ID, display name, nickname and email associated with one other Webex Teams user

-In addition to being able to call Spark, the tests will call a running instance of the emulator which requires:
+In addition to being able to call the Webex APIs, the tests will call a running instance of the emulator which requires:

-- [ ] A running instance of the spark emulator and access to the tokens.json file that defines the valid users for the emulator
+- [ ] A running instance of the Webex API emulator and access to the tokens.json file that defines the valid users for the emulator

 The tests were creating using Postman, a tool for making API calls available here:https://www.getpostman.com/.
 The test cases were developed using tips from this blogpost: http://blog.getpostman.com/2017/07/28/api-testing-tips-from-a-postman-professional/

-## Configuruing the Postman environment
+## Configuring the Postman environment

-Before running the tests, you must configure your environment with the details of your Spark Test users.
-Make a copy of the file [spark_emulator_tests.postman_environment_starter.json](./spark_emulator_tests.postman_environment_starter.json), rename it spark_emulator_tests.postman_environment.json and open it with your favorite editor.
+Before running the tests, you must configure your environment with the details of your Webex Teams Test users.
+Make a copy of the file [webex_emulator_tests.postman_environment_starter.json](./webex_emulator_tests.postman_environment_starter.json), rename it webex_emulator_tests.postman_environment.json and open it with your favorite editor.
 Alternately, you can import this file into postman and edit the environment there.

 This environment file defines the environment variables required for the tests.
 The API_URL is pre-populated.
-You must manually update the enivronment to specify the following environment variables below:
+You must manually update the rest of the environment variables below:
-* API_URL -- The URL of the live Spark API
+* API_URL -- The URL of the live Webex API
-* spark_token -- A valid auth token for calling Spark
+* webex_token -- A valid auth token for calling the Webex APIs
-* tester_id -- the person ID of the holder of spark_token
+* tester_id -- the person ID of the holder of webex_token
-* tester_display_name -- the display name of the holder of spark_token
+* tester_display_name -- the display name of the holder of webex_token
-* tester_nickname -- the nickname of the holder of the spark_token
+* tester_nickname -- the nickname of the holder of the webex_token
-* tester_email -- the email of the holder of the spark_token
+* tester_email -- the email of the holder of the webex_token
-* person2_id: -- the person ID of a second person that can be added to the spark room
+* person2_id: -- the person ID of a second person that can be added to the Webex Teams room
-* person2_email - the spark email for the second person
+* person2_email - the email for the second person
-* person2_display_name - the second person's spark display name
+* person2_display_name - the second person's display name
 * person2_nickname -- the second person's nickname

 These variables for the emulator environment are pre-populated using the default values for this project and with values specified in [tokens.json](./tokens.json).
 As you customize the spark-emulator for your enviroment you may also need to update these test enviroment variables as well.